arthurchumak/arthurchumak.github.io/README.md

 **Role**: Backend developer

-**Used stack**: Node.js, Jest
+**Used stack**: Typescript, Node.js, Express.js, Sequelize, MySQL, Jest, RabbitMQ

 **Done by me**:
+- A lot of crud modules, made in generic way using sequelize and TS
 - Api client, that describe all api endpoints with TS, published as NPM package
-- E2E api testing using that NPM package
+- E2E testing using NPM package from previous point

 ### Paperless office (2017.07-2018.07)